solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 In the first scenario, Trey Research recently instituted new regulations defining what parts are compliant or out of compliance.
 Rather than rely on their technicians to assess compliance, they would like to automatically assess the compliance based on component notes already entered by authorized technicians.
 Specifically they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
 Then each car is evaluated for out compliance components.

 In the second scenario, Trey Research would like to predict the likelihood of battery failure based on the telemetry stream of time series data that the car provides about how the battery performs when the car is started, how it is charging while running and how well it is holding its charge, among other factors.
-If they detect a battery failure is immenent within the next 30 days, they would like to send an alert.
+If they detect a battery failure is imminent within the next 30 days, they would like to send an alert.

 Upon detection of an out of compliance component or a battery at risk of failure, they would like to be able to send an alert directly to the customer inviting them to schedule a service appointment to replace the part.